dwaynedrexler/cleaning-data-project/CodeBook.md

 ----------------------------------------------------------------
 The means of each measurement were calculated by the following steps:
   * Split the data into sets filtered by Subject;
-  * Used the plyr library to summarize the means of each of the measurement fields grouped by Activity
+  * Used the plyr library to summarize the means of each of the measurement fields grouped by Activity.

 Feature Selection